ScooloV/bbpedia/docs/core_rules.md

 team' (the offence).
-In a real Blood Bowl game, this simple ceremony is much beloved of Blood Bowl fans as it is invariably when violence firrst breaks out between the teams, the fans and, quite often, the officialss!
+In a real Blood Bowl game, this simple ceremony is much beloved of Blood Bowl fans as it is invariably when violence first breaks out between the teams, the fans and, quite often, the officialss!

 On the tabletop, this ritual can be recreated either